skipmarcel/template-repo-2/README.md

 ## Known Bugs

-_eslint throws no-undef errors when linting jest test files_ _fixed with this code in the .eslintrc file: "jest/gloabals": true_ _Also fixed by installing eslint-plugin-jest_
+_Eslint throws no-undef errors when linting jest test files _

+_I fixed with this code in the .eslintrc file: "jest/gloabals": true _

+_Also fixed by installing eslint-plugin-jest_

 ## Support and contact details

-_Please contact me at skipmarcel@gmail.com_
+_Please contact me with any questions skipmarcel@gmail.com_

 ## License